Why you can trust The Zebra

 Boston homeowners insurance rates will vary depending on which insurance company you choose.
 The most inexpensive home insurance in Boston comes from MAPFRE, which offers average annual rates of just $880 per year.
 This is more favorable than the city’s average insurance premium of $1,365.

-Begin your search for a home insurance policy by reviewing the cheapest companies in Boston, Massachusetts, listed below.
+Begin your search for a home insurance policy by reviewing the best-priced homeowners insurance carriers in Boston, Massachusetts, listed below.
+Then, see our rankings of the top home insurance carriers by customer satisfaction and other factors.

 |Company||Average Annual Rate|